What’s the Meaning of ‘Erectile Dysfunction’?

 What does it mean? – erectile dysfunction (ED) is when a person has difficulty getting or keeping an erection long enough to satisfactorily enjoy sex.
 It’s one of the most commonly reported forms of sexual dysfunction, and is sometimes known as impotence.

 Around half of all men aged between 40 and 70 years old experience ED to some degree throughout their lives, and it’s usually nothing to worry about.
-Occasional problems getting or keeping erections, especially in times of high stress or anxiety.
+Occasional problems getting or keeping erections, especially in times of high stress or anxiety is normal.
 It can happen to anyone with a penis – gay, bi, or straight, cis or transgender.

 Is it a serious concern? – erectile dysfunction isn’t damaging to your physical health or a serious physical condition on its own, however it is sometimes the sign of an underlying health condition.
 If it keeps happening, or if it becomes be a problem for either you or your sexual partner(s), you should book an appointment with your GP to work out the root cause and discuss your treatment options.